universitytheater/utheater.github.io/_shows/2022/spring/king-lear.md

     bio: "is a fourth-year Geophysical Science major with a minor in French.
 This is her first time serving as scenic designer in college.
 She worked on props for *The Heirs* last quarter, and designed sets and costumes in high school.
 Outside of theatre, Kate writes, draws, and serves as co-coordinator for the Environmental Justice Task Force."
   - name: Katherine Nurminsky
     role: Props Designer
     bio: "is a fourth-year Math major.
-They have previously worked on the Dean's Men's *THe Winter's Tale*.
+They have previously worked on the Dean's Men's *The Winter's Tale*.
 Outside of theater, Katherine also works in their lab and dances."
   - name: Rea Brown
     role: Costume Designer
     bio: "is a fourth-year Theater & Performance Studies and Visual Arts major.
 Previous UT credits include *The Old Man & The Old Moon* (Costume Designer), *Rosencrantz & Guildenstern Are Dead* (Set Designer), *Philoctetes* (Assistant Set), and *Grenadine* (Assistant Props).
 Regional credits include *Rasheeda Speaking* (Shattered Globe Theatre), *WHITE* (Definition Theatre Company), *The Snow Queen* (The House Theater of Chicago), and *America v.
 2.1* (Definition Theatre Company)."